-Is it difficult for you to talk to family or friends about certain issues?
+Is it a challenge for you to talk to family or friends about certain issues?
 Perhaps you have difficulties in forming relationships and this makes you feel embarrassed?
 Maybe there's something about you that you don't want them to know about?
-For example, you have low self esteem, having relationship difficulties or feel you're looking too much at internet porn?
+For example, you having relationship issues, suffer low self esteem, or feel you're looking too much at internet porn?

 Every day I see people who have, amongst other things, relationship issues, anxiety issues, trouble with the loss of loved ones, low self-esteem, and sexuality questions.
 I carry out couple counselling for those who want to sort out relationship problems and also work with individuals of all age groups.

 My offices are conveniently placed in East London (E14) serving - SE21, SE24 and E15 and people from other areas mainly working in Canary Wharf and Stratford.
-I am also happy to see clients from further afield.
+I also see clients online.

 Call or text me on 07984 476 674 or visit my website - www.owen-redahan.co.uk.